paladin-t/fantasy/README.md

-## FANTASY COMPUTERS
+## FANTASY CONSOLES/COMPUTERS

-This is a list of available fantasy computer/console.
-Including softwares which simulate virtual or actual hardwares, with limited functionality.
+This is a list of available fantasy console/computer.
+Including softwares which simulate virtual, with limited functionality.
 And always encourage creating and sharing tiny retro games and programs with built-in languages and tools.

 Computer | Developer | Language | Price (USD) | Open source | Platform | Screen size
 ---- | ---- | ---- | ---- | ---- | ---- | ----